 You may be hesitant to incorporate these powerful seeds into your daily routine, but have no fear.

-Adding just a small amount of chia seeds to the foods and recipes you already love is an easy way to get more vitamin, minerals, dietary fiber and omega-3 fatty acids into your diet.
+Adding just a small amount of chia seeds to the foods and recipes you already love is an easy way to get more vitamins, minerals, dietary fiber, and omega-3 fatty acids into your diet.

 The Health Benefits of Chia Seeds

 NUTRITION FACTS.
 Serving Size 1 Tablespoon:

 - 4 grams of Carbohydrates